 6. Scan this barcode

 As before, listen for multiple beeps in different tones before continuing, varying the distance and angle.
-This barcode activates iOS mode.
+This barcode activates iOS mode, which is required for proper functionality with the iPad.

 7. Tap the device to reconnect